-Anaesthetists are the largest group of specialist doctors in hospitals and provide wide-ranging support to patients who are undergoing surgical, medical or psychiatric procedures
+Anaesthetists are the largest group of specialist doctors in hospitals and provide anaesthesia and pain management to patients who are undergoing surgical, medical or psychiatric procedures

-As an anaesthetist, you'll assess patients' health and discuss which type of anaesthetic is suitable for them, administer appropriate anaesthetics before surgery, monitor their wellbeing during surgery and provide care after medical procedures.
+As an anaesthetist, you'll assess patients' health and discuss which type of anaesthetic is suitable for them (general, local or regional), administer appropriate anaesthetics before surgery, monitor their wellbeing during surgery and provide care after medical procedures.
 You'll also deal with emergencies in theatre.